Azeda Booth: History

 At the end of summer 2008, Chris Reimer and Mike Wallace left the band due to commitments with the indie-rock group, Women.
 The remaining members released, and toured North America for, Tubtrek, an 8-song EP which was released as a free digital download.

 In Spring 2010, Marc Rimmer left the band, returning Azeda Booth to its original 2-piece configuration consisting of Jordon Hossack and Morgan Greenwood.
 Morgan Greenwood moved to Vancouver in summer 2011, putting the band on indefinite hiatus.
 He went on with his career in music.
-Chris Reimer passed away suddenly in 2012.
+Chris Reimer died suddenly in 2012.
 The other members continued with careers outside of music.